-Free chief operating officer (COO) job description template.
+Free chief operating officer (COO) job description.
 A chief operating officer (COO) is a senior executive that oversees the day-to-day administrative and operational functions within the organization.
 A chief operating officer reports directly to the chief executive officer (CEO).
 The chief operating officer oversees all operational aspects of the business.
 Including human resources, employee policies, workplace policies, financial management, business administration, customer service operations, and legal department operations.

 COO Job Description Sample

 Our company is seeking a chief operating officer to oversee our business operations.
 This executive will join our leadership team as a top executive within the company.
 As a member of the senior management team, the chief operating officer will assist with business strategy.
 And oversee our human resources department, oversee daily operations, legal department, company culture, and the organization’s ongoing operations.

 COO Duties and Responsibilities